 Just say yes

-When someone invites you to a new place, new activity or on an adventure, just say yes.
+When someone invites you to a new place, new activity or an adventure, just say yes.
 Don’t overthink things and see what new opportunities and people come into your life as a result of getting out and about in the world.
-This doesn’t mean you should be constantly running around with no down time, but when someone suggests that you grab that coffee ‘sometime’ or asks you to fill in on the social soccer team, just make a plan and stick to it.
+This doesn’t mean you should be constantly running around with no downtime, but when someone suggests that you grab that coffee ‘sometime’ or asks you to fill in on the social soccer team, just make a plan and stick to it.